microsoft/semantic-kernel-java/README.md

 # Semantic Kernel for Java

-The Semantic Kernel for Java, please see the [main Semantic Kernel repository here for .NET, Python, and other language support](https://github.com/microsoft/semantic-kernel).
+The [Semantic Kernel for Java](https://learn.microsoft.com/en-us/semantic-kernel/overview/?tabs=Java).
+For .NET, Python and other language support, see [https://github.com/semantic-kernel.](https://github.com/semantic-kernel).
 The remainder of this README is a summary focused on Java, please see the main repo for the full text for the Semantic Kernel.

 [Maven Package](https://mvnrepository.com/artifact/com.microsoft.semantic-kernel)
 [![License: MIT](https://img.shields.io/github/license/microsoft/semantic-kernel)](https://github.com/microsoft/semantic-kernel/blob/main/LICENSE)